cby-pku/boyuanchen.github.io/_pages/about.md

 News
 ======
+- (06/2024)💥 We introduce the [PKU-SafeRLHF dataset](https://sites.google.com/view/pku-saferlhf), designed to promote research on safety alignment in LLMs.
+- (06/2024)🎙️ Happy to introduce our new work about *elasticity* of LLMs.
+Click [here](https://arxiv.org/abs/2406.06144) for further details.
 - (04/2024)🎙️ Our work - [BeaverTails](https://github.com/PKU-Alignment/beavertails) has been recognized by [Meta](https://llama.meta.com/trust-and-safety), further contributing to AI safety research.
 - (03/2024)💥 Alignment Survey has been recognized by [NIST](https://www.nist.gov/)!
 [More details](https://nvlpubs.nist.gov/nistpubs/ai/NIST.AI.100-2e2023.pdf?utm_source=danielmiessler.com&utm_medium=newsletter&utm_campaign=ul-no-415-it-s-raining-9-cves-40-job-loss-from-ai-invisible-prompt-injection).
 - (03/2024)🚀 We have made significant updates to the [alignment survey](https://alignmentsurvey.com/) (V4)!